xiyanjoy/FlashMLA/docs/20250422-new-kernel-deep-dive.md

 ## Acknowledgements

-FlashMLA's algorithm and scheduling is inspired by [FlashAttention](https://github.com/dao-AILab/flash-attention/), [Flash-Decoding](https://crfm.stanford.edu/2023/10/12/flashdecoding.html), and [CUTLASS](https://github.com/nvidia/cutlass), as well as many projects behind them.
+FlashMLA's algorithm and scheduling are inspired by [FlashAttention](https://github.com/dao-AILab/flash-attention/), [Flash-Decoding](https://crfm.stanford.edu/2023/10/12/flashdecoding.html), and [CUTLASS](https://github.com/nvidia/cutlass), as well as many projects behind them.
 We thank the authors for their great work.

 ## Citation